 If Somiedo is relatively well known in Spain, it’s usually for the lakes hike (which we did and which we’ll tell you about below) but also because this park is one of the places in Spain where you can most easily observe bears in the wild.
 Several agencies organize tours to see them.
 Personally, we decided to skip the tour.
 In our opinion, tourism involving animals is NEVER a good idea, despite all the little labels and certifications.
 Bears have been reintroduced in these mountains and we like the idea that they can evolve freely and not be disturbed by hikers looking for pictures.

-The hike to the lakes of Saliencia – Somiedo
+The hike to the Saliencia lakes – Somiedo

 The objective of our stay in the Somiedo park not being the bears, we returned to our first love: hiking!
 For this new hike we started by taking the road again and went up with Dahu to the alto de la Farapona, a pass where the road stops and which is literally at the border with the region of Castilla y León.